GENIE-MC-Community/Wayfarer/README.md

 * `Ubuntu/u14_04` ("trusty64")
 * `Ubuntu/u15_10` ("wiley64")
+* `Centos/Centos7` ("bento/centos-7.1")

-Note that what is _actually_ supported is `trusty64` and `wiley64`, and the specific numeric tags of Ubuntu that corresponds to that specification.
+Note that what is _actually_ supported is `trusty64` and `wiley64`, and the specific numeric tags of Ubuntu that corresponds to that specification, etc.

 Some useful commands: